GSA/challenges-and-prizes/_all-challenges/1140-mobilizing-and-empowering-the-nation-and-technology-to-address-loneliness-social-isolation-mental-health-innovation-challenge.md

   * ACL will provide additional criteria throughout the various phases to further define requirement expectations.

-  The winner will be notified December 15, 2020 and will be announced at the CES 2021 in Las Vegas, NV—January 6-9, 2021.
-The winner will be asked to present their solution at the CES 2021.
+  The top two contenders will be notified December 15, 2020.
+The winner and runner-up and will be asked to present their solution at the CES 2021.
+The winner will be announced at the CES 2021 in Las Vegas, NV—January 6-9, 2021.
 ---
 ### Description